Unicorn: A Universal and Collaborative Reinforcement Learning Approach Towards Generalizable Network-Wide Traffic Signal Control: Unicorn

 \subsubsection{ISE Network}

 Although parameter sharing is effective for learning scalable decentralized control strategies in multi-agent systems, its limited model representation capacity often results in suboptimal solutions, particularly in scenarios involving heterogeneous agents.
-To mitigate this issue, we introduce the ISE network, as shown in Fig.~\ref{fig:method}, which generates more accurate low-dimensional representations that capture both the static topology and dynamic traffic patterns across various intersections, thereby enhancing the parameter-sharing mechanism and enabling the learning of more diverse policy.
+To mitigate this issue, we introduce the ISE network, as shown in Fig.~\ref{fig:method}, which generates more accurate low-dimensional representations that capture both the static topology and dynamic traffic patterns across various intersections, thereby enhancing the parameter-sharing mechanism and enabling the learning of more diverse policies.

 The backbone of the ISE network is a VAE~\cite{kingma2013auto}, which takes as input a tuple composed of the current traffic state vector $S_i^t$, the phase state vector $G_i^p$, and the intersection topology vector $I_i$ for agent $i$ at time step $t$ with a given traffic phase $p$, denoted as $x_i^p(t) = [S_i^t, G_i^p, I_i]$.
-The VAE employs a encoder, parameterized by $\xi$, to approximate the true posterior distribution $p(z_i^p \,|\, x_i^p)$ using a variational distribution $q_{\xi}(z_i^p \,|\, x_i^p)$.
-Specifically, the encoder maps the input $x_i^p$ to the parameters of a Gaussian distribution, represented by the mean vector $\mu_{i}^{p}$ and the log-variance vector $\sigma_i^p$, as shown below:
+The VAE employs an encoder, parameterized by $\xi$, to approximate the true posterior distribution $p(z_i^p \,|\, x_i^p)$ using a variational distribution $q_{\xi}(z_i^p \,|\, x_i^p)$.
+Specifically, the encoder maps the input $x_i^p$ to the parameters of a Gaussian distribution, represented by the mean vector $\mu_{i}^{p}$ and the standard deviation vector $\sigma_i^p$:

-A latent variable $z_i^p$ is sampled from this distribution using the reparameterization trick: $z_i^p=\mu_i^p + \sigma_i^p \,\odot\, \epsilon$, where $\epsilon \sim \mathcal{N}(0, I)$.
+A latent variable $z_i^p$ is sampled from this distribution using the reparameterization trick: $z_i^p = \mu_i^p + \sigma_i^p \,\odot\, \epsilon$, where $\epsilon \sim \mathcal{N}(0, I)$.
 The decoder, parameterized by $\phi$, leverages the latent variable $z_i^p$ to reconstruct the predicted next state $S_{i,p}^{t+1}$, described by:

 Notably, multiple predictions are generated, each corresponding to a specific input phase state vector.
 However, during each training step, only the prediction associated with the selected phase (denoted as $\bar{p}$) is actively used.
 The training objective aims to maximize the Evidence Lower Bound (ELBO)~\cite{kingma2013auto}, denoted as $L_i^{vae}$, which serves as a surrogate for maximizing the log-likelihood $\log p\left(\hat{S}_i^{t+1} \mid x_i^{\bar{p}}\right)$.
 This log-likelihood represents the probability of observing the true next state $\hat{S}_i^{t+1}$ given $x_i^{\bar{p}}$.
 The ELBO is computed as: